 Background checks: Students accepted into the program must request and pay to have a background check performed by the College-approved service.
 Contact the admissions office for the approved service contact information.
-Background checks must be completed between June 1 and Aug.
-31 prior to the year of enrollment in radiologic technology.
+Background checks must be completed between June 1 and August 31 prior to the year of enrollment in radiologic technology.
 While acceptance into the program may not be denied by a negative background check, rotations through certain clinical sites and approval to sit for the ARRT national certification examination may be.

 Personal health insurance: All students must be covered by health insurance.
 This may be done by a shared family policy or other private insurance that will cover the student in the clinical setting.
-Without this insurance, the student accepts responsibility for any healthcare costs incurred while at the clinical site.
 Hospitals and other medical facilities can be hazardous.
 Students must be prepared to be accountable for the cost of treatment made necessary by injuries or illness sustained while on clinical assignment.
+The student accepts responsibility for any unreimbursed healthcare costs incurred while on clinical assignment.

-Students must complete the core curriculum.

-- To remain in the radiologic technology program, students must earn a grade of C or higher in all coursework and maintain a minimum GPA of 2.00 in each term.
+- Students must complete the core curriculum. - To remain in the radiologic technology program, students must earn a grade of C or higher in all coursework and maintain a minimum GPA of 2.00 in each term.
 Students with a minimum cumulative GPA of 2.50 or higher who do not successfully complete a required course may be allowed to remain in the program.
 The course must be repeated in the following term in which it is offered, as long as it is not a prerequisite to another course and the course schedule does not conflict with clinical rotation schedules.
-Students may not enroll in a course more than twice; grades of W do not apply.
-Grades of WP and WF count as enrolled in a course.
-Note: Courses taken out of sequence may require additional time to complete all coursework and delay eligibility to take the ARRT Registry examination. - Cardiopulmonary resuscitation and basic life support (CPR/BLS): Students must document current CPR/BLS certification before starting the clinical portion of the program.
+Students may not enroll in a course more than twice.
+Withdrawing from a course counts as enrolled in the course.
+Note: Courses taken out of sequence may require additional time to complete all coursework and delay eligibility to take the ARRT national certification examination. - Cardiopulmonary resuscitation and basic life support (CPR/BLS): Students must document current CPR/BLS certification before starting the clinical portion of the program.
 This certification must be maintained while students are enrolled in the RSI programs.
-Certification from the Red Cross must be Professional Rescuer certification.
-Certification from the American Heart Association must be CPR for Healthcare Professionals.
+Certification from the Red Cross must be BLS for Healthcare Providers.
+Certification from the American Heart Association must be BLS for Healthcare Provider.